Our History

 • We will see an increase of prayer for our rural communities sweep across our nation.

-Murray Graham Becomes Executive Director
+Murray Graham Becomes first Executive Director of VM Canada

-Murray Graham Becomes Executive Director
+Murray Graham Becomes first Executive Director of VM Canada

 New District Representatives